 Seagreen Wind Energy Limited (hereafter referred to as 'Seagreen') was awarded Section 36 Consents (S36 Consents) under the Electricity Act 1989 by Scottish Ministers in October 2014 for Seagreen Alpha and Seagreen Bravo Offshore Wind Farms (OWFs).
 Marine Licences for Seagreen Alpha OWF, Seagreen Bravo OWF and the Offshore Transmission Asset (OTA) (together the 'Marine Licences') were also awarded by Scottish Ministers in October 2014 under the Marine (Scotland) Act 2010 and the Marine and Coastal Access Act 2009.
+In addition, a Marine Licence was granted in 2019 (and subsequently varied in 2020) providing an alternative landfall cable installation method.
 Together the wind farms Seagreen Alpha and Seagreen Bravo and the OTA collectively comprise 'the Seagreen Project'.

 In 2018, following application by Seagreen, the existing 2014 consents for the Project Alpha and Project Bravo OWFs were varied by Scottish Ministers, to remove the consented OWF capacity limits, to allow the installation of higher rated wind turbine generators (WTGs).
 At the same time the commencement of the works within the S36 Consents was extended from five to eight years addition.
-This MPCP is seeking to discharge conditions of the S36 consents and Marine Licences, as varied, for Seagreen Alpha (Ref: 04676/18/0), Seagreen Bravo (Ref: 04677/18/0) and the OTA (Ref:04678/19/0).
+This MPCP is seeking to discharge conditions of the S36 consents and Marine Licences, as varied, for Seagreen Alpha (Ref: 04676/18/0), Seagreen Bravo (Ref: 04677/18/0), the OTA (Ref: 04678/19/0) and the alternative landfall cable installation method (Ref: 07050/20/0).